ghywel/placego/README.md

   another output frame within the *same* window (only relative position moved).
-Lets a shader maintain a persistent GPU-side cache (via the existing mpv-shader `//!TEXTURE ... //!STORAGE` directive) of expensive per-window work -- e.g. a motion vector field -- and skip recomputing it for every output frame at non-integer fps ratios.
+Lets a shader maintain a persistent GPU-side cache (via the existing mpv-shader `//!TEXTURE ... //!STORAGE` directive) of expensive per-window work -- a motion field, say -- and skip recomputing it for every output frame at non-integer fps ratios.
-- **`frame_mixer=custom_n`** -- a new named entry in libplacebo's own frame-mixer preset table specifically for this use case, so the ffmpeg command line doesn't have to name an unrelated cubic kernel (`mitchell_clamp`) to get the queue radius it happens to need (see Usage below).
-Currently just an alias for `mitchell_clamp`'s existing config, not a new filter.
+- **`frame_mixer=custom_n`** -- a new named entry in libplacebo's own frame-mixer preset table for this use case, so the ffmpeg command line doesn't have to name an unrelated cubic kernel (`mitchell_clamp`) to get the queue radius it happens to need (see Usage below).
+Currently an alias for `mitchell_clamp`'s existing config, not a new filter.
+- **N:N operation** (the companion patch) -- libplacebo's frame queue quietly collapses to a single-frame mix whenever the output rate is within its interpolation threshold of the input rate, which for a matched rate is exactly 0, and the hook never fires.
+The second patch disables that collapse only while a `PL_HOOK_FRAME_MIX` hook is attached, so a shader can see its full window at the source's own frame rate.
+That is what makes the shaders usable as instruments rather than only as interpolators.

 None of this requires any ffmpeg source changes -- `fps=`, frame pacing, `custom_shader_path` loading, and `frame_mixer=` string lookup all already existed in `vf_libplacebo.c` unmodified.
-Only libplacebo needs the patch.
+Only libplacebo needs the patches.

 ## Benefits

-- **Real-time, GPU-native.** Runs as ordinary GLSL/compute shaders on whatever GPU backend libplacebo already targets (Vulkan, OpenGL, D3D11) -- no CPU round-trip, no separate motion-estimation pass.
+- **Real-time, GPU-native.** Runs as ordinary GLSL/compute shaders on whatever GPU backend libplacebo targets (Vulkan under ffmpeg; libplacebo itself also speaks OpenGL and D3D11) -- no CPU round-trip, no separate motion-estimation pass.
-- **Cross-platform, no vendor lock-in.** Not tied to a proprietary optical-flow SDK or a specific vendor's hardware interpolation block -- it's portable GLSL running through libplacebo's existing, already cross-platform GPU abstraction.
+- **Cross-platform, no vendor lock-in.** Not tied to a proprietary optical-flow SDK or a specific vendor's hardware interpolation block -- portable GLSL running through libplacebo's existing, already cross-platform GPU abstraction.
 - **Single ffmpeg command.** No external tooling, no scripted multi-pass pipeline, no intermediate files -- this plugs directly into the same